Spread the love

-Let´s have a look at my shopping basket and talk about the best local food souvenirs from Spain.
-It´s hard to argue that Spain is an absolute paradise for foodies.
-How about bringing home from your trip an authentic bite of Spain while supporting small local companies?
+Let’s take a look at my shopping basket and explore the best local food souvenirs from Spain.
+It’s hard to argue that Spain is a true paradise for food lovers.
+Why not bring home an authentic taste of Spain while supporting small local businesses?

-Those of you who´ve been following my Blog Series Spain Foodies or had a quick glimpse at my IG stories at least once might have already realized that trying local delicatessen is an essential part of my Spanish travels.
-Whether it´s about traditional dishes of the villages, Almuerzo in Valencia, the creative artichoke menu, or the Gastronomic weeks – I´m usually sold right from the start.
+Spain is a paradise for food lovers, whether you’re exploring the unique regional cuisines or shopping for delicacies to bring home.
+Those of you who’ve been following my Spain Foodies blog series or have caught a glimpse of my IG stories at least once might have already noticed that trying local delicacies is an essential part of my Spanish travels.
+Whether it’s traditional village dishes, almuerzo in Valencia, a creative artichoke menu, or Spanish Gastronomic Weeks – I’m usually sold right from the start.

 Top Local Food Souvenirs from Spain